madsbuch/pvc-os-notes/README.md

 Conventions are to enforce a homogenous layout.
 If these are not met the pull request is __not__ accepted and there is no reward.

-* The language of these notes is English
-* Everything is written in plain markdown.
-Means of generating nice looking pdf files is provided in the instructions folder.
 * Folders and filenames are named after unix filenaming convetions.